EnterpriseDB/barman/doc/manual/55-barman-cli.en.md

 - `--snapshot-disk` (can be used multiple times for multiple disks)
 - `--snapshot-instance`
-- `--snapshot-zone`

-If the `--cloud-provider` is `google-cloud-storage` then the following argument is also required:
+If the `--cloud-provider` is `google-cloud-storage` then the following arguments are also required:

 - `--gcp-project`
+- `--gcp-zone`

 The following options cannot be used with `barman-cloud-backup` when cloud snapshots are requested: